AliBaghizadeh/domain_wall_generation/README.md

    - Q. Zhang *et al.*, *Direct Observation of Multiferroic Vortex Domains in YMnO₃*, Sci.
 Rep. **3**, 2741 (2013). [doi:10.1038/srep02741](https://doi.org/10.1038/srep02741)

 2. **GAN training**
    Conditional GANs (Pix2Pix and Pix2Pix + WallAttention variants) are trained to generate realistic STEM-like domain wall images from displacement maps.
+Pix2Pix is a widely adopted baseline for paired image-to-image translation and remains a strong default for            microscopy synthesis when paired data are available

 ---